Share On

 Don’t Forget The Water!

-Even in quarantine, geese cannot be deprived of the ability to access water for cleaning and preening, so be sure to find safe ways to offer this to quarantined residents!
+Even in quarantine, waterfowl cannot be deprived of the ability to access water for cleaning and splashing in, so be sure to find safe ways to offer this to quarantined residents!
 We recommend setting up an open water source that can be emptied and easily cleaned.
+If a new resident is recovering from injuries, make sure you consult with your veterinarian on how much access to water and what depth is acceptable during the individual’s recovery.

-If you’re taking in a whole flock that was living together previously, you can probably quarantine them together since it’s likely that any diseases they have will be already spread throughout the flock, and staying together may put the new residents more at ease.
-If an individual goose seems very ill or behaving oddly, they should be isolated from the others until a veterinarian determines exactly what’s wrong.
-Monitor the flock to ensure that the current social situation is safe for everyone.
-Just because they came in together, doesn’t necessarily mean they get along well.
+If you’re taking in a group of waterfowl who were living together previously, you can probably quarantine them together since it’s likely that any infectious diseases one has, the others have already been exposed to, and staying together may put the new residents more at ease.
+However, if an individual seems very ill or is behaving oddly, they should be isolated from the others and evaluated by a veterinarian.
+When welcoming a group of individuals, be sure to monitor them to ensure that the current social dynamics are safe – just because they came in together, doesn’t necessarily mean they get along well.
 If anyone appears to be getting picked on, find a way to split the group to reduce tensions while avoiding anyone having to live alone unless absolutely necessary.
 Pay close attention to interactions between individuals before and after separating members of the flock.
 Geese form particularly strong bonds, typically in pairs, and being separated from each other can result in extreme distress and lead to depression.

 Enrichment Can Help!